couchbaselabs/tuqtng/tutorial/content/slide-9.md

-## Combining Multiple Conditions with AND
+## Pattern Matching Text with LIKE

-The AND operator allows us to match documents satisfying two or more conditions.
+Inexact string matching can be accomplished using the LIKE operator in the WHERE clause.

+The argument on the right hand side of the keyword LIKE is the pattern that the expression must match.
+In these patterns `%` is a wildcard which will match 0 or more characters.
+Also `_` can be used to match exactly 1 character.

-In the example on the right we only return people having at least one child and having a gmail address.
+In the example on the right we look for people who have a yahoo.com email address.

-Try changing AND to OR.
+Try changing LIKE to NOT LIKE.

 <pre id="example">
-SELECT name
+SELECT fname, email
     FROM tutorial
-        WHERE LENGTH(children) > 0 AND email LIKE '%@gmail.com'
+        WHERE email LIKE '%@yahoo.com'
 </pre>